Malaysia–Russia relations: Security relations and collaboration in science field

 On 19 May 2007, Allahyarham Jamaluddin Jarjis then Malaysia's Minister of Science, Technology and Innovation announced that two Malaysian candidates for astronauts (Faiz Khaleed and Sheikh Muszaphar Shukor) will undergo training in Moscow as part of a billion-dollar deal for 18 Sukhoi Su-30MKM fighter jets.
 These astronauts brought along cancer cells, bacteria and protein for studies in space.
 One of the two candidates, Sheikh Muszaphar succeeded in the training and was sent to the International Space Station (ISS) as part of the Angkasawan program for the Malaysian National Space Agency (MNSA) and the Russian Federal Space Agency (Roscosmos).
 The mission was a success and Sheikh Muszaphar became the first Malaysian national to travel to space.
 In 2016, Malaysia acknowledged Russia's strength in the military and aerospace sector and sought their help in the expansion of those sectors in Malaysia.
 In 2018, Russia set a branch office of the Russian Centre of Science and Culture (RCSC) in Kota Kinabalu to expand the existing co-operation between Malaysia and Russia in the fields of economy, culture and science.

+In October 2024, corvettes Aldar Tsydenzhapov, Gromkiy and Rezkiy, along with replenishment oiler Pechanga, docked in George Town where the crews attended a ceremony to commemorate the 110th anniversary of the Battle of Penang.
+The following month in 20 November, the Russian Navy's Project 636.3 Ufa diesel-electric submarine and rescue tug Alatau made a business call at the port of Kota Kinabalu where both the Russian and Malaysian navies are set to conduct the PASSEX joint drills in the South China Sea.